Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 ###### Basket

-The shopping basket for now is showing the total sum of added products.
-But for now to edit or delete the basket you have to empty the cache for the page.
-This is due to the function of the basket not complete.
+The shopping basket is by default shown empty.
+When a user adds an item to it, they can see the product details, the basket total, the delivery cost, and the grand total, and change quantity.
+If they click on Secure Checkout, a form appears where the user has to write some information regarding the delivery and the payment.
+All fields are required to be filled out.
+After the checkout, they get redirected to a success page which contains an order summary and a button to shop some more.
+The user does not get a confirmation email yet, but they will after future implementation.
+After the checkout, the admin can see the order in Django Admin and Stripe dashboard as well.
 ###### Typography

 The same font is used across the website.
 The font-weight has been adjusted accordingly for the elements that need to stand out more or need to be more readable.